 - Latest Updates:

-- 21/10/2020: Update on Transition measures: monitoring and surveillance by Antonio Giulio de Belvis, Giovanni Fattore, Alisha Morsella, Gabriele Pastorino, Andrea Poscia, Walter Ricciardi, Andrea Silenzi
+- 26/02/2021: Update on Easing of measures (transition measures): Monitoring and surveillance by Antonio Giulio de Belvis, Giovanni Fattore, Alisha Morsella, Gabriele Pastorino, Andrea Poscia, Walter Ricciardi, Andrea Silenzi

 1.4 Monitoring and surveillance